Do UV Lights In HVAC Systems Actually Kill Mold?

 Now that you know that UV lights in HVAC systems actually kill mold, the next question to ask yourself is whether or not you think it’s worth investing in for your home.
 If you or your family members struggle with asthma or severe seasonal allergies, it might be something to consider.

-If you have any questions about installation of UV lights or are curious what other options might be right for your home, give us a call!
-We’ll discuss whether a UV light in your HVAC will work to kill mold in your home.
+If you have questions about installing UV lights or want to explore other options for your home, give us a call!
+As your trusted provider of HVAC service in Dayton, Ohio, we’ll help you determine if a UV light in your HVAC system is the right solution to combat mold and improve your home’s air quality.